Data-driven modeling of multiscale phenomena with applications to fluid turbulence: Introduction

 A top-down effective theory can be derived formally from the corresponding fundamental theory only in very specific limits, e.g., the Chapman-Enskog theory requires the gas to be near local thermodynamic equilibrium and the Knudsen number (characterizing the mean free path) to be small.
 However, when formal derivations fail, one can ask whether a sufficiently general approach exists that, at least in some classes of problems, allows an effective theory to be inferred in a systematic way from the corresponding fundamental theory.
 A particular class of problems where this capability would be most welcome involves multiscale phenomena, such as turbulence in fluids and plasmas, which can feature structures with length and time scales varying by tens of orders of magnitudes.

 Consider, for instance, Newtonian fluids which are well-described by the continuity and Navier-Stokes (momentum) equations

 where $\nu$ is the kinematic viscosity, down to the scale of microns.
-The momentum equation features a nonlinearity which both gives rise to the multiscale nature of turbulent flows \cite{richardson1922} and severely complicates analysis.
-Furthermore, this multiscale nature of turbulence makes solution of the fundamental transport equations via direct numerical simulations (DNS) infeasible in practical applications.
+The momentum equation features a nonlinearity which severely complicates analysis and gives rise to the multiscale nature of turbulent flows \cite{richardson1922}.
+This multiscale nature of turbulence makes solution of the fundamental transport equations via direct numerical simulations (DNS) infeasible in most practical applications.
 In particular, the ratio between the largest and smallest length scales in three-dimensional turbulence scales as $M\propto \mathrm{Re}^{3/4}$, where Re is the Reynolds number, while fully resolved DNS requires solving equations for $M^3$ degrees of freedom at each time step.
 For instance, atmospheric jet flows and oceanic currents are described by Re ranging between $10^{10}$ and $10^{12}$, which corresponds to $10^{22}\lesssim M^3\lesssim 10^{27}$.

-To circumvent this limitation, various models of fluid turbulence have been introduced which involve either temporal or spatial coarse-graining as in the Reynolds-averaged Navier-Stokes (RANS) or large eddy simulation (LES), respectively.
+To circumvent this limitation, various models of fluid turbulence have been introduced which involve either temporal or spatial coarse-graining as in the Reynolds-averaged Navier-Stokes (RANS) \cite{alfonsi2009} or large eddy simulation (LES) \cite{meneveau2000,moser2021}, respectively.
 While the coarse-graining procedure itself is formal and general, the equations describing the averaged fields and their fluctuations cannot be closed without making specific assumptions, yielding a {\it phenomenological description}.
 In the case of both RANS and LES, an additional {\it closure} term appears in the momentum equation.
 It represents the effect of the small (modeled) scales on the large (resolved) ones and its functional form is assumed based on various empirical arguments rather than derived.

 For instance, in LES, the velocity and pressure fields are decomposed into the large- and small-scale components, $\phi = \bar \phi + \phi'$, using the filtering operator

 where $\Delta$ is the cutoff length scale that defines the resolution of the resulting coarse-grained description.
 Applying this operator to the fundamental model \eqref{eq:fm}, one obtains a pair of equations for the large-scale components